paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ^
 For the dropdown list itself, we are shoving a HTML unordered list (ul) right underneath the p tag, simulating a menu opening.<br />
-For now, we're manually feeding the list of selectable languages, and we'll fix that later, but we take each selectable language and map it to...
+For now, we're manually defining the list of selectable languages, and we'll fix that later, but we take each selectable language and map it to...

 ---